EthanHao/EthanHao.github.io/_posts/2017-03-02-Volatile in C++.markdown

 }
 {% endhighlight  %}

-the result looks creazy, the compiler just generate one line assemble code for use , and this line get nothing about the variable a and b. what if we declare the variable a and b as a volatile variable.
+the result looks crazy, the compiler just generates one line assemble code for use , and this line gets nothing about the variable a and b. what if we declare the variable a and b as a volatile variable.

 {% highlight cpp %}